Jaeroc09/sql-challenge/README.md

 #### Part 2: Data Engineering

-Once modeled, a table [schema](./EmployeeSQL/schema.sql) was created in PostgreSQL, and each CSV files was imported to their corresponding table.
+Once modeled, a table [schema](./EmployeeSQL/schema.sql) was created in PostgreSQL, and each CSV file was imported to their corresponding table.

 #### Part 3: Data Analysis